taiebchaabini/simple_shell/README.md

 ### Todos
 - Implement built-ins
+- Implement the exit built-in, that exits the shell
+- Implement the env built-in, that prints the current environment
 - Handle special characters : ", ', `, \, *, &, #
 - Be able to move the cursor